5 reasons Canadian software and tech talent is heading South of the boarder

 5 Reasons Canadians are Losing Tech Talent to the American Economy

 Higher SalariesWhy do students spend 4+ years struggling through university for an engineering or science degree?
 You can say love of the field, but ultimately money is a primary motivator.
 Tech is touted as being one of the leading industries for highest-paid career salaries, and people pursue a career in this field for this reason.
-According to the 2018 State Salaries Report created by Hired, the problem feeding the “Brain Drain,” is easy to pin point.
+According to the 2018 State Salaries Report created by Hired, the problem feeding the “Brain Drain,” is easy to pinpoint.
 Canadian tech salaries are low.
-Even in Toronto (which averages the highest tech salaries in Canada) tech talent in 2017 was paid considerably lower than those working in key US tech city (San Diego, Chicago, Boston, LA, New York, Seattle, etc).
+Even in Toronto (which averages the highest tech salaries in Canada) tech talent in 2017 was paid considerably lower than those working in key US tech cities (San Diego, Chicago, Boston, LA, New York, Seattle, etc).
 On average, Computer or Software Engineers and Scientists in those cities were paid 32 to 52% more than their Toronto colleagues.

 Average Tech Work Salary in 2017 (in USD)

 More OpportunitiesWhen you consider the sheer concentration of tech business in major US cities, it makes the idea of job security within a localized industry much more appealing.
 It’s similar to how Alberta attracts Oil & Gas professionals; US cities that focus on software and computer technology can attract more talent, simply because the density of available jobs is greater.

 Career Pressures to Work with Large OrganizationsThe technology industry is competitive.
 For early career builders, getting the opportunity to break into a junior position and move up the corporate tech ladder is extremely important.
 It’s no wonder that American cities featuring businesses like Apple, Amazon, Google, Facebook, Netflix, Twitter and other tech giants attract Canada’s talent as well.